Faradonbeh/Crack-Stress-Thresholds/README.md

 For more information about the model development procedure and the nature of the used database, please refer to the below link:

-Link: ....will be updated soon
+Link: http://doi.org/xxxx/xxxxxxxx/    (will be provided soon)

 To run the model, download the "RF-GUI.rar" file from the "Releases" section, extract all materials, and click on "main.exe".